 Frequency of power outages.
 As we mentioned earlier, there are areas prone to prolonged periods of power outages such as those who live in areas frequented by hurricanes, blizzards, and ice storms.
 There are also homes that just experience this occasionally or rarely lose power but still want a generator on standby for their peace of mind.
 These two groups would need different generators.
 It isn’t advisable for those who rarely experience power outages to spend thousands on a generator set that they wouldn’t use for a long time.
 It is best for them to get a portable, mid-sized, or recreational generator.
 Meanwhile, those who frequently lose power are well-advised to buy a sturdy generator that they can connect directly to their home’s circuit breaker panel so that it can function immediately during a power outage.
 They should consider getting a home standby or large inverter generator and have a transfer switch installed by a licensed electrician.

 Wattage.
 Different generators can accommodate up to a certain amount of wattage.
 Those planning to buy one need to compute the wattage that their appliances would be consuming so that they can get a generator that will suit their needs.
 Determine which appliances you want to have running during a power outage and simply add up their wattage for you to know which generator to get.
-You probably won’t have all of your appliances running all at the same time so you just need to include the appliances that you would be using frequently.
-But keep in mind that you have to include your hardwired appliances in your calculation and you have to make allowances for the power surges needed by your refrigerator, air conditioner, sump pump and similar appliances when you start them up.
+You probably won’t have all of your appliances running at the same time so you just need to include the appliances that you would be using frequently.
+But keep in mind that you have to include your hardwired appliances in your calculation and you have to make allowances for the power surges needed by your refrigerator, air conditioner, sump pump, and similar appliances when you start them up.
 Starting watts are usually higher than running watts.
 The wattage listed at the back of your appliances or their manuals usually pertains to their running watts.
 Remember, your generator must be able to handle the initial wattage demand.
 It’s best to consult your electrician regarding this so that you will have an accurate calculation of your wattage needs.
 There are heavy-duty generators in the market that can provide more than 10,000 watts which could power most of your appliances at home.
 But if you just need a few appliances running, then you can opt for the mid-sized generators.

 What size is needed to power a house?